MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.zh-CN/Skype/SfbServer/deploy/deploy-enterprise-voice/create-or-modify-a-call-park-orbit-range.md

 ---
-title: 在 Skype for Business 中创建或修改呼叫等待通道范围 ms.reviewer: '' ms.author: v-cichur
+title: Create or modify a Call Park orbit range in Skype for Business ms.reviewer: '' ms.author: v-cichur
 author: cichur